Creating a Successful Online Directory

 It’s important to do some online research on the line of business, industry or theme that pertains to your directory.
-Take the time to research a large amount of keywords and topics throughout the web that are related to the same type of subject matter that you will be presenting.
+Take the time to research a large number of keywords and topics throughout the web that are related to the same type of subject matter that you will be presenting.

 Learn from what you find.
 Take note of what and how much is out there.
 Is it a very competitive landscape?
 What are they providing their audiences?
 Are there gaps or opportunities in the marketplace?

 Think long and hard about what you will be able to offer and how you can use your directory site to offer it better than anyone else.
 Look for the things you like and can implement in your own site.
-Also take note of the things you saw that didn’t quite work and make sure you know how to avoid them yourself.
+Also, take note of the things you saw that didn’t quite work and make sure you know how to avoid them yourself.